arnolanglade/arnolanglade.github.io/site/collections/_posts/2021-02-25-command-handler-patterns.md

 image_credit: redaquamedia
 tags: [command-bus, design-patterns]
 keywords: "design patterns,software,software architecture,command,command handler,command bus"
+description: Discover the command design pattern in software development.
+Learn how commands represent user intents, handled by command handlers.
+Learn practical tips, examples, and insights for efficient command validation.
 ---

 This pattern is really interesting; it can help you handle use cases.
 A command represents the user's intent, while the command handler performs the actions needed to achieve the use case.
 Let’s dig a bit into these two concepts.